4 Tips To Cancel Audible Without Losing Credits

 4: Switch Membership Plan

-If you want to cancel your membership because you think Audible is expensive, consider downgrading to the basic membership plan.
+If you want to cancel your membership because you think Audible subscription is expensive, consider downgrading to the basic membership plan.

 The Audible Plus plan gives you unlimited access to the Plus Catalog with thousands of titles.
 This is the most affordable membership option, almost 50% cheaper than the Audible Premium Plus subscription.